The 120-hour Bachelor of General Studies degree is composed of the following components:

 What's left?
 Your free electives!
 This is where you are free to choose where your coursework will come from — any block.
 We have a couple of stipulations.

-In University College, we place a high value on our student 's oral and written communication skills; therefore, you must complete an Advanced Writing course.
-You will also be required to complete at least one computer intensive class (UNIV 200 or computer science substitution).
-Your advisor will guide you in making these course selections towards the fulfillment of degree requirements and your preparation for workforce demands.
+In University College, we place a high value on our students' oral and written communication skills; therefore, you must complete an advanced writing course.
+You will also be required to complete at least one computer intensive class (UNIV 200 or an approved substitution).
+Your advisor will guide you in making these course selections toward the fulfillment of degree requirements and your preparation for workforce demands.

 Many students use this area (electives) to meet pre-requisite requirements for coursework they want to complete in their area of concentration or to get further enrichment in another block.
 If you are pursuing a minor, this is where you may apply additional coursework to meet requirements for that minor.